Best Dog Travel Crate for Car: 6 Safety Picks

 The Lucky Dog Aluminum Dog Crate brings welded aluminum construction at a mid-range price, a meaningful step up in rigidity over plastic for owners who want strength without the premium-brand cost.

 If you are on a tight budget, spend first on a rigid hard-sided crate in the correct size and a set of quality ratchet straps, then upgrade to a crash-certified model later.
-That sequence buys most of the safety for a fraction of the price, and it beats waiting until you can afford a Gunner while your dog rides loose in the meantime.
+That sequence buys most of the safety for a fraction of the price, and it beats waiting until you can afford a Thule Allax while your dog rides loose in the meantime.

 Sizing and Anchoring: Getting It Right